ChrissyBeans/ChrissyBeans/README.md

 <p align=center> I hide freely.
 If I have you or a friend hidden, it's likely for a reason.
 Please understand.

+<p align=center> I may get anxious if I find out someone I admired hid me.
+I'm a chronic people pleaser and may end up asking friends of said person if they hid me -- I am sorry if this makes you uncomfortable, it's just that the whole thing of not knowing what I did will weigh on me. /gen

 >[!NOTE]
 >(The strawpage is currently unavailable since that's under construction, but my other sites have DNIs listed too.)